ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

 The GetGrabbedObject method returns the current Interactable Object being grabbed by the this Interact Grab.

+#### ForceControllerAttachPoint/1

+  > `public virtual void ForceControllerAttachPoint(Rigidbody forcedAttachPoint)`

+ * Parameters
+   * `Rigidbody forcedAttachPoint` - The rigidbody to use as the controller attach point.
+ * Returns
+   * _none_

+The ForceControllerAttachPoint method updates the rigidbody being used as the controller grab attach position.

 ### Example

 `VRTK/Examples/005_Controller/BasicObjectGrabbing` demonstrates the grabbing of interactable objects that have the `VRTK_InteractableObject` script attached to them.
 The objects can be picked up and thrown around.